3 die in Kano fire – The Sun Nigeria

-The Kano State Fire Service has confirmed the death of three persons following an early morning fire on Wednesday at a flat at Gayawa Tsohowa, in Ungogo Local Government Area (LGA) of the state.
+The Kano State Fire Service has confirmed the death of three persons following an early morning fire yesterday at a flat at Gayawa Tsohowa, in Ungogo Local Government Area of the state.

-“We received a distress call in the early hours of Wednesday from one Malam Mudassir Abdullahi at about 3:57 a.m. that there was a fire outbreak at a dwelling house.
+“We received a distress call in the early hours of Wednesday from Malam Mudassir Abdullahi at about 3.57 am that there was a fire outbreak at a dwelling house.

 Mohammed, however, said that the remains of the victims were taken to the Murtala Muhammed Specialist Hospital, Kano, where doctors confirmed them dead.